Space and Time CLI

 Instructions for using the CLI to generate biscuits for your tables.

-These instructions detail managing authorization for your tables using the Space and Time CLI.
+These instructions detail managing authorization for your tables using the Space and Time CLI version 0.0.2.
 Space and Time uses biscuits for decentralized authorization.
 For more information on biscuits, see the Biscuit authorization page.

 Note: you can run the help